Philadelphia Music Alliance for Youth (PMAY) Artists' Initiative

 Additionally, PMAY Artists may receive the following opportunities from their specific member organizations.
 Each PMAY Artist will be assigned a lead member organizations, which will be determined during the course of auditions.
 However, PMAY Artists may move among member organizations over the course of their studies.

-Musicopia: Participation in Musicopia String Orchestra and private lessons, at no cost.
+Musicopia: Participation in Musicopia String Orchestra and private lessons, at little or no cost.
 Financial and transportation assistance of student’s daily schedule of music immersion.
 Musicopia will help students obtain an instrument.

 Philadelphia Sinfonia: Participation in Sinfonia at little or no cost, as well as up to $2,000 of support for private lessons annually.

-Participation in one of PYO’s ensembles at no cost.
+Philadelphia Youth Orchestra: Participation in one of PYO’s ensembles at littie or no cost.
 PYO will also have limited funding to assist with high-quality instrument loans from the PYO Instrument Library and instrument maintenance needs for high promise students.

 Play On, Philly!: Participation in POP’s annual and summer programs at no cost.
 POP will also provide individual lessons to PMAY Artists to prepare them for auditions/competitions at key points during the year.